Primary Health Care (PHC)

 Fortalecimiento del sistema sanitario

-- Equitable access, use and quality of basic health services is improved in rural areas of target townships in southeast Myanmar
+- Equitable provision of quality basic health care services is improved in rural areas of target townships

-- Community are empowered to improve health and health governance.
+- Communities are empowered to improve health status and governance

-- Government and ethnic health systems in southeast Myanmar are coordinated and strengthened
+- Government and ethnic health systems in southeast Myanmar are coordinated and strengthened, creating trust between them

 - Other international or foreign NGO North